bytewife/agentcraft/README.md

 + Asiiah Song & Jim Whitehead for their [TownSim generator](https://github.com/AugmentedDesignLab/town-sim-py), which largely inspired the road generation system
 + Troy, Ryan, & Trent for their pathfinding code in their 2020 [entry](https://gendesignmc.wikidot.com/wiki:2020-settlement-generation-competition)
 + [Blinkenlights](https://github.com/Flashing-Blinkenlights) for help structuring the project

-## Known Bugs
-+ Wells are functioning but not visible